Not All Knowledge Is Created Equal: Mutual Distillation of Confident Knowledge: Method

-CMD improves MKD by distilling confident knowledge into each other rather than all knowledge, as shown in the Figure~\ref{fig:mkd_cmd}.
-Conventional MKD transfers all knowledge between two models while our CMD selects confident knowledge to distill.
 We design a generic knowledge selection formulation that unifies zero knowledge, all knowledge, and partial knowledge selection in a static and progressive fashion (CMD-S and CMD-P).
+The pseudocode of the algorithm is provided in the Appendix \ref*{sec:code}.

-\subsection{Learning objectives}
+\subsection{Learning Objectives}

 To distill model B's confident knowledge into model A, we optimise A's predictions towards B's confident predictions: